Fighting the Disinformation Machine:

 With others, Harris founded the Center for Humane Technology to radically reimagine our digital infrastructure as one that promotes people’s well-being, democracy, and a shared-information environment.

-Fighting the Disinformation Machine, an Illuminations: “Fact or Fiction” talk presented by Cal Performances in partnership with the UC Berkeley Graduate School of Journalism, will feature Dean Geeta Anand and Harris in a conversation on the subject of “fact versus fiction,” in particular the growing movement to fight back against the perils posed to journalism by our current tech regime.
-An open Q&A session will follow the discussion.
+Fighting the Disinformation Machine, an Illuminations: “Fact or Fiction” talk presented by Cal Performances in partnership with the UC Berkeley Graduate School of Journalism, featured Dean Geeta Anand and Harris in a conversation on the subject of “fact versus fiction,” in particular the growing movement to fight back against the perils posed to journalism by our current tech regime.
+An open Q&A session followed the discussion.

 WATCH: The Social Dilemma trailer

 Subscriptions and single tickets on sale now!

 Now, more than ever, we need your help